Here, I list some functions related to logistic regression that I get confused often.

 Softmax function is the extension of logistic function to more than two dimensions.

-If d dimensions correspond to d categories, then each $f(z_k)$ can be interpreted as the probability of category $i$.
+In a typical multiclass classification machine learn problem, $K$ dimensions correspond to $K$ categories, and each $f(z_k)$ can be interpreted as the probability of category $i$.

 Note, adding a constant ($C$) to each $z_k$ won’t affect $f(z_k)$: